 When can I see a list of who's coming to the marketplace?

 You can find our list of 2018 exhibitors here.

 When will the class programme be released?

 How can I book a class?

-We use an online booking system and you'll be asked to show your printed receipt at the desk at the entry point.
+We use an online booking system and you'll be asked to show your printed ticket at the desk at the entry point.

 Will there be classes for children?